 All In WA has issued a $25 million dollar matching gift challenge for the state.
 For every dollar raised, All In WA will match dollar for dollar, up to $1 million per unique donor.
 Community members can donate locally to the Eastern Washington COVID-19 Response and Recovery Fund hosted at Innovia Foundation by clicking here.

 At launch, Eastern Washington funders have committed over $275,000 towards the match.
 Initial donors to meet the All in WA challenge for Eastern Washington include Avista Corporation, Washington Trust Bank, Numerica Credit Union and Cowles Company.

 Grants are administered in partnership with regional advisory councils consisting of funding partners and community representatives.
 Funds are being released on a rolling basis as fundraising continues throughout the outbreak and recovery phases of the crisis, making it possible to move resources quickly and adapt to evolving needs.
 Grants are being directed to nonprofit and grassroots organizations, as well as schools and other government agencies, that are on the front lines of the COVID-19 response and recovery work.
 Please see the Discussion Framework for more information.

 In partnership with over 100 regional advisory committee member volunteers, $779,000 was distributed to 138 organizations throughout Eastern Washington and North Idaho in the first round of grantmaking in April.
 In June, a second round of grants awarded $746,012 in funding to 165 organizations.

-A third round of grants will be awarded in late summer or early fall.
 As in Round 1 and Round 2, the process for Round 3 awards will be developed as we gain a better understanding of community needs as they are emerging at that time.

 Many have asked for opportunities to support their community through volunteer opportunities.
 Click here to access Volunteer Spokane, led by Spokane County United Way, to review opportunities.